-Today I’m going to show you how to make an easy baby blanket using upcycled t-shirts.
-It’s a fun and simple homemade baby gift idea, and a great way to recycle some awesome t-shirts that you’re not quite ready to get rid of!
+Today I’m going to show you how to make a t-shirt baby quilt using upcycled t-shirts.
+It’s a fun and simple homemade baby gift idea, and a great way to recycle some awesome t-shirts with sentimental value that you’re not quite ready to get rid of!

 The blanket is made from a combination of old t-shirts and purchased knit fabric.
 If you’re new to sewing with knits check out this post on “how to sew with knit fabrics” and if you’ve never shopped for knit fabrics before make sure you check out this post on “how to shop for knit fabrics”.

 How to Make a T-Shirt Quilt Baby Blanket

 Note: I’m using the term “quilt” however this project is not technically a quilt since there is no batting between the layers.
 However, most of you would call it a baby quilt, so I’m using that term.
 A baby blanket would be a more appropriate title for this project.

 Up to 9 t-shirts that can be cut into 12″ x 12″ squares.
 I used the front and back of two t-shirts (which took up 4 squares of the 9).